samlevy25/Bubble/README.md

 <p>Through these access keys, we leverage various technologies and serve different purposes.
 Some are meant for large public bubbles, while others cater to smaller, private bubbles.
 Using diverse access keys ensures our bubbles can be tailored to users' shifting needs, granting them the flexibility to craft bubbles best suited to their requirements.</p>

+<h2>Conclusion</h2>
+<p>Bubbles is more than just a social network.
+It's a forward-thinking platform designed for today's digital age, emphasizing local connections, user-centric features, and global accessibility.
+Dive into the future of social networking with Bubbles.</p>

 </body>
 </html>